3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

    Specify the path to the delete list file to use in the delete operation.

-.. option:: --delete-list-encoding=<encoding>
+.. option:: -w, --delete-list-preview

-   Define the encoding of the delete list using a IANA-based character encoding name.
-   UTF-8 is assumed as default encoding.
+   Use this option to get a preview of the first few lines of the delete list when applying the provided options for parsing and interpreting the delete list.
+This preview is very helpful to adapt and specify the delimiter character(s), quoting rules, header information, identifier column name or index, etc. The preview is printed to the console.

 .. option:: -n, --id-column-name=<name>